-The population size of this species has not been quantified, but it is not thought to be large given this species’s very restricted range.
+The population size of this species has not been quantified.
+The population is however suspected to be small given the very restricted range.

-Delta Amacuro Softtail is limited to the southern portion of the delta of the River Orinoco in northern Venezuela.
+The species is restricted to the southern part of the delta of the River Orinoco in northern Venezuela.

-In the eastern part of its range there appear to be no immediate threats (Fjeldså and Sharpe 2016), but in the west deforestation may be affecting this species.
-Logging, oil exploration and clearance for agriculture are particular threats (Hilty et al. 2013, Lentino and Sharpe 2015); and by April 2010 the most westerly of its four sites had been deforested (Lentino and Sharpe 2015).
+In the eastern part of its range there appear to be no immediate threats (Fjeldså and Sharpe 2020, Global Forest Watch 2021), but in the west deforestation may be affecting this species.
+Logging, oil exploration and clearance for agriculture are particular threats (Hilty et al. 2013; Lentino and Sharpe 2015); and by April 2010 the most westerly of its four sites had been deforested (Lentino and Sharpe 2015).

-Survey to better establish range and protect remaining habitat within range.
+Survey to better establish the distribution range and population size.
+Monitor the population trend.
+Assess potential threats to the species.
+Protect remaining habitat within the range.

 Text account compilers